 Outdoors, fiberglass planters with a proper finish are able to withstand all four seasons and inclement weather.
-An automotive grade finish helps to prevent wear and discoloration from UV rays, rain, snow and sleet.
+An automotive-grade finish helps to prevent wear and discoloration from UV rays, rain, snow and sleet.

 Additionally, a majority of outdoor fiberglass planter installations have drainage holes to allow water to seep out and ensure plants aren’t sitting in moisture.
-This prevents damage to the planter, as extra water freezing and expanding can crack and break the fiberglass.
+This also prevents additional damage to the planter, as extra water freezing and expanding can crack and break the fiberglass.

-Quality finishes on fiberglass planters ensure they are able to withstand negative weather conditions during spring, summer, fall and winter.
+Quality finishes on fiberglass planters ensure they are able to withstand harsh weather conditions during spring, summer, fall and winter.
 Snow, sleet, rain, and excessive sunshine are no match to a fiberglass planter’s durability.

 A fiberglass planter paired with an automotive-grade finish will resist cracks and fading colors from UV rays.
 This type of finish keeps fiberglass planters looking fresh despite any harsh sunlight.

 Fiberglass planters require very little maintenance.
 They can be left without care for a significant amount of time in both indoor and outdoor conditions.
 However, an occasional cleaning and wax can help to keep them looking their best.